stevekinney/react-and-typescript/lessons/advanced-dependent-props.md

 }
 ```

-And then take it for a spin:

-// TODO

 But, we can do better.
 We can say that our `Text` component takes our special overides and expects a string as a child, but also takes whatever a `div` takes.
 Either of these will work.

 ```tsx